-The VAWA information provided to applicants and participants will consist of the
+The VAWA information provided to applicants and participants will consist of the notices in Exhibit 16-1 and 16-2.

 MHA will provide all applicants with information about VAWA at the time they request an application for housing assistance.
 MHA will also include such information in all notices of denial of assistance (see section 3-III.F).